birderboone/birderboone.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: This blog is live
+title: This site is live
 ---

 **LIVE**
+Cue blinking lights and marquee